lightvector/KataGo/README.md

 ### Compatibility with other Tools
 KataGo is written in C++ and has a fully working GTP engine.
 Once compiled, KataGo should be able to work with any GUI program that supports GTP, as well as any analysis program that supports Leela Zero's `lz-analyze` command, such as [Lizzie](https://github.com/featurecat/lizzie).

-   * One slight detail with Lizzie - as of June 2019, the tip of Lizzie currently performs a hardcoded check for Leela Zero's version number.
-To work around this issue, you can pass `-override-version 0.16` or `-override-version 0.17` to make KataGo pretend to be different versions of Leela Zero when Lizzie attempts to query the version number.
    * For developers: KataGo also exposes a GTP command `kata-analyze` that in addition to policy and winrate, also reports an estimate of the *expected score* and a heatmap of the predicted territory ownership of every location of the board.
 Expected score should be particularly useful for reviewing handicap games or games of weaker players.
 Whereas the winrate for black will often remain pinned at nearly 100% in a handicap game even as black makes major mistakes (until finally the game becomes very close), expected score should make it more clear which earlier moves are losing points that allow white to catch up, and exactly how much or little those mistakes lose.
 If you're interested in adding support for this to any analysis tool, feel free to reach out, I'd be happy to answer questions and help.
+   * One slight detail with Lizzie - as of July 2019, the latest release of Lizzie currently performs a hardcoded check for Leela Zero's version number.
+To work around this issue, you can pass `-override-version 0.16` or `-override-version 0.17` to make KataGo pretend to be different versions of Leela Zero when Lizzie attempts to query the version number.
+However, the (unreleased) tip of the master branch of Lizzie has implemented explicit KataGo support, including score visualization, and also no longer requires this hack.

 ### OpenCL vs CUDA, Supported Operating Systems
 KataGo has both an OpenCL backend and a CUDA backend.
-The OpenCL backend will likely be significantly easier to compile, as it doesn't require downloading and installing CUDA and CUDNN.
-It should be usable on systems with non-NVIDIA GPUs, Intel integrated gratphics, etc., as long as they have a working OpenCL installation.
-And for match play, depending on hardware and settings, in practice the OpenCL version of KataGo can easily similarly fast or even faster.
-It has not been tested for self-play training however, which makes use of extremely large batch sizes to run hundreds of games in parallel, and all of KataGo's main training runs have been performed with the CUDA implementation.
+The OpenCL backend may be easier to compile and get working, as it doesn't require downloading and installing CUDA and CUDNN.
+It should be usable on systems with non-NVIDIA GPUs, Intel integrated graphics, etc., as long as they have a working OpenCL installation.
+For match play, depending on hardware and settings, in practice the OpenCL version of KataGo seems to range from anywhere to several times slower to about similarly fast as the CUDA implementation.
+More optimization work may happen in the future though - the OpenCL version has not definitely reached the limit of how well the implementation can be optimized.
+It also has not been tested for self-play training however, which makes use of extremely large batch sizes to run hundreds of games in parallel, and all of KataGo's main training runs so far have been performed with the CUDA implementation.

     * The OpenCL version should compile on Linux or OSX via g++, and should compile on Windows via Cygwin or MinGW.
     * The CUDA version should compile on Linux or OSX via g++ (and nvcc).